-DUI attorney Pete O'Connor takes on clients in Oak Brook, Illinois who have been charged with drunk driving.
-If you wined and dined in Oak Brook’s best bars and restaurants, and were pulled over and arrested on the way home, Pete O'Connor can help.
+DUI attorney Michelle Edens takes on clients in Oak Brook, Illinois who have been charged with drunk driving.
+If you wined and dined in Oak Brook’s best bars and restaurants, and were pulled over and arrested on the way home, Michelle Edens can help.

-Pete O'Connor is a member of the Illinois State Bar Association and the DuPage County Bar Association.
-He is an experienced DUI defense lawyer who works with his clients to come out on top and beat tough Illinois DUI laws.
-His criminal attorney experience can help you if you have been charged with your first time offense or multiple DUIs.
+Michelle Edens is an experienced DUI defense lawyer who works with her clients to come out on top and beat tough Illinois DUI laws.
+Her criminal attorney experience can help you if you have been charged with your first time offense or multiple DUIs.

-Contact Oak Brook DUI lawyer Pete O'Connor for help with your drunk driving charges in Illinois.
-Dial (630) 665-8978 to learn about your rights in a driving under the influence case.
+Contact Oak Brook DUI lawyer Michelle Edens for help with your drunk driving charges in Illinois.
+Dial 630-665-8978 to learn about your rights in a driving under the influence case.

 What Happens When You Are Caught Driving Under the Influence of Alcohol?
 Contact an Oak Brook, Illinois DUI Attorney for Legal Help